mikeqfu/network-rail-weather-rail-incident-prediction/README.md

 ***Technical report***

 - **Fu, Q**. and Easton, J. M. (2018), Establishing the value of existing data sources as supporting datasets for improved decision-making.
-Approved by Network Rail.
-(Unpublished.)
+Approved by Network Rail. (*Unpublished*.)